Pest Issues

 How to care for lemon eucalyptus

 The plant is native to Australia, and it’s relatively easy to grow.
-It can establish in almost any type of soil, even such that it is poor in nutrients.
+It can be established in almost any type of soil, even such that it is poor in nutrients.
 Still, good drainage is essential, mainly because the tree/bush needs regular watering in the first few years.

 Then, once established, it can be considered well-tolerant to drought conditions.
 Note that your young lemon eucalyptus plant won’t thrive in a shady spot, so ensure it gets full sun.